Alexx6MR/devops24/examinations/06/answers.md

 ```

 ## QUESTION B
-Using "register+when" works for small cases, but in a real production environment, using controllers is recommended.
-Using "register+when" repeats logic, is fragile, and can cause unnecessary or multiple restarts in the same run.
+Using `register+when` works for small cases, but in a real production environment, using `controllers` is recommended.
+Using `register+when` repeats logic, is fragile, and can cause unnecessary or multiple restarts in the same run.
 Controllers add changes and restart only once.

 ## BONUS QUESTION
-Personally, I would store the results of tasks that might require a restart in variables and prioritize them from most to least important.
+Personally I would store the results of the tasks that might require a restart in variables and prioritize them from most to least important.
 Then, I would place the restart step at the end of the playbook and only perform it if necessary.